Alessandra Usman: Early life and education

 Alessandra was born in Jakarta – Indonesia, to a Dutch mother Lunggi Nodie and Gorontaloan father, Mohamad El Idris Usman.
-She has one older sister, Sarah Marhula Usman and two younger brother named Mohammad Salman Usman (died on June 4, 2011) and Mohammad Salahuddin Usman.
+She has one older sister, Sarah Marhula Usman and two younger brothers named Mohammad Salman Usman (died on June 4, 2011) and Mohammad Salahuddin Usman.
 She has been working as a model since the age of 15, and her hobby includes dancing and pilates.
-She has also been working as a Ambassador for Ministry of Tourism of Indonesia, since she was crowned as Puteri Indonesia Pariwisata 2019.
-She holds a bachelor degree in Business Management from Bandung Institute of Technology, Bandung, West Java, Indonesia.
+She has also been working as an Ambassador for Ministry of Tourism of Indonesia, since she was crowned as Puteri Indonesia Pariwisata 2019.
+She holds a bachelor's degree in Business Management from Bandung Institute of Technology, Bandung, West Java, Indonesia.

-On September 14, 2017, Alessandra was married with an Indonesian property businessman, Agga Diguci, the wedding reception was held in Jakarta – Indonesia with a Gorontaloan tradition and heritage theme. she is giving birth to her first daughter Salma Rosevella Diguci on June 12, 2018.
+On September 14, 2017, Alessandra was married to an Indonesian property businessman, Agga Diguci.
+The wedding reception was held in Jakarta – Indonesia with a Gorontaloan tradition and heritage theme. she is giving birth to her first daughter Salma Rosevella Diguci on June 12, 2018.